allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 ##### Research Roadmap

-Students in this course are required to keep a `Research Roadmap`, an account of progress achieved and anticipated for their chosen projects.
-This is a tool meant to demonstrate your overall plan at a glance.
-In this course, these roadmaps will take the form of a few documents:
+Students in this course are required to keep a `Research Roadmap` for the various experiments we will do in this course.
+These are tools meant to demonstrate your overall plans, attempts, and research connections at a glance.
+Students are expected to update these roadmaps as they undertake or finish tasks involved in developing projects, and will receive guidance about which parts to finish at key times in the research process.
+Overall, this product should accurately reflect successes, failure, stops, starts, and the overall shape of the process that takes place during this course.

+In this course, these roadmaps will take a few forms:

+###### 1 Billion Loops project

+You will complete this project on your own.

 - a GitHub Project plan defining tasks and due dates, maintained by each student in response to course prompts
-- a visualization of the roadmap produced three (3) times throughout the semester
+- a visualization of the roadmap of steps taken to reproduce the experiment

+###### Discipline-specific project

+You will complete this project in a team assigned to you based on your chosen discipline (degree program).

+###### Independent research project

+You will complete this project on your own<sup>†</sup>.

 - a description of the starting point and final goal of the research plan represented with:
   - a topic summary
   - a research question

-Students are expected to update these roadmaps as they undertake or finish tasks involved in developing projects, and will receive guidance about which parts to finish at key times in the research process.
-Overall, this product should accurately reflect successes, failure, stops, starts, and the overall shape of the process that takes place during this course.
+<sup>†</sup>

 ##### Presentation Log